shqking/toyc/docs/lexer.md

 VAR: [0-9, a-z, A-Z]+	# exclude Keywords and CONST_VAL
 ```

 Take `test/fib.c` as an example.
-The following tokens can be produced.
+Lexer of `toyc` would tokenize it and generate the following tokens.

 ```bash
 Get all the tokens